ava6969/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+The barchart below explains how the network makes its exploratory decisions. the stop and priority sign look alike so this had a very high entropy

 ![alt text][image1]